-- 1. Identify the National League for Nursing (NLN) legal/professional standards and ethical concepts while delivering basic nursing care across the lifespan. - 2.
-Demonstrate independent self-reflective practice in a performance-based curriculum. - 3.
-Seek and evaluate information to gain nursing knowledge and skills needed to promote health across the lifespan. - 4.
+- 1. Demonstrate independent self-reflective practice in a performance-based curriculum. - 2.
+Seek and evaluate information to gain nursing knowledge and skills needed to promote health across the lifespan. - 3.
+Describe the components of the health care delivery system in the U.S. - 4.
 Discuss nursing care situations that require delegation and leadership decisions. - 5.
-Identify roles and functions of each member of the health care team. - 6.
-Describe the components of the health care delivery system in the U.S. - 7.
-Discuss the elements of client-centered care in promoting health across the lifespan. - 8.
-Practice effective oral and written communication with clients, peers, and faculty. - 9.
-Utilize a systematic process to develop and deliver a plan of care.
+Identify the National League for Nursing (NLN) legal/professional standards and ethical concepts while delivering basic nursing care across the lifespan. - 6.
+Discuss the elements of client-centered care in promoting health across the lifespan. - 7.
+Utilize a systematic process to develop and deliver a plan of care. - 8.
+Identify roles and functions of each member of the health care team. - 9.
+Practice effective oral and written communication with clients, peers, and faculty.